I-Am-Jakoby/hak5-submissions/OMG-AcidBurn/README.md

 * Enumerate and get Full Name, Amount of RAM, Public IP, Wifi Password Length, Wifi Networks and Passwords, Day Password was last changed, Email
 * Custom responses have been programmed to roast the target based on the information gathered during enumeration phase
 * Wifi Networks and passwords will be generated into an image that will be saved on the desktop
+* Image opened in notepad will reveal a hidden message at the bottom of the binary output
 * Script will freeze until a mouse movement is detected
 * Sapi Speak will be used to speak out loud the custom responses
 * Desktop wallpaper will be changed to the image of the targets Wifi Networks and Passwords